 Victim 802.11ah

 This subsection shows the coexistence analyses with 802.11ah as victim.
 As aforementioned, the MATLAB WiFi Toolbox was used to simulate the 802.11ah signals.
 A bandwidth of 2 MHz was selected.
 The assumed MCS levels cover the complete range from very robust (MCS 1: QPSK, CR 1/2), median robustness (MCS 2: 16-QAM, CR 1/2), and high throughput (MCS 7: 64-QAM, CR 5/6).
 These MCS levels are identical to the MCS levels used for the coexistence analyses within the 802.19 Task Group 3.

 In order to obtain reproducible simulation results, perfect channel knowledge and the use of a single transmit and receive antenna were assumed.
 Furthermore, the simulation results assume the weaker convolutional code instead of the more powerful LDPC codes.
-Additionally, no special means were done to reduce the effects of the narrow-band 802.15.4w transmission on the 2 MHz wide 802.11ah signal, which would most likely be implemented in actual chips.
+Additionally, no special means were assumed to reduce the effects of the narrow-band 802.15.4w transmission on the 2 MHz wide 802.11ah signal, which would most likely be implemented in actual chips.
 Therefore, the results shown here assume worst case parameters, where much better coexistence results can be expected in actual implementations.

 The PPDU size for 802.11ah was selected such that the overall packet length was fixed to 10ms.
 The length of the radio bursts for 802.15.4w with split transmission was 7.25ms for the symbol rate of 9.52kS/s and 29ms for the 2.38kS/s, respectively.

 Collisions occur in all simulated 802.11ah packets.
 Furthermore, a maximum overlap of the 802.11ah and the 802.15.4w signals was assumed.
 Therefore, also this corresponds to an absolute worst case assumption, as CCA would most likely avoid this situation.

 Figure 5 and Figure 6 show the simulated frame error rates (packet error rates).
 For the modes MCS1 and MCS3 error-free operation is possible if the interferer is closer than the desired transmitter.
 This is caused by the different bandwidth of the signals.
 The bandwidth of less than 10 kHz acts like a narrow-band interferer on the 2MHz wide 802.11ah signal.
 The disturbed 802.11ah OFDM sub-carriers can then be recovered by means of the convolutional code.
 It has to be re-mentioned that no special means have been take to limit the resulting bandwidth of the narrow-band interferer after the OFDM demodulation in the 802.11ah device.
 Techniques such as OFDM windowing – which are most likely integrated in actual implementations – would further improve the robustness of 802.11ah.

 The convolutional code with rate 5/6 for MCS3 is not fully able to recover the interfered OFDM sub-carriers due to its high rate.
 Therefore, higher distances are required to achieve an error-free transmission of the 802.11ah signals.
-The slight different between both symbol-rates is caused by the total length of the 802.15.4w signal.
+The slight difference between both symbol-rates is caused by the total length of the 802.15.4w signal.
 The 9.52kS/s mode has a radio-burst duration of 7.25ms, and consequently, does not affect the complete 10ms long 802.11ah signal.

 However, the presented figures show worst case results that will never be reached in practical application scenarios.
-Section 5.2 will show that CCA is a suitable mean to completely eliminate any harmful interference from 802.15.4w on 802.11ah.
+Section 5.2 will show that CCA is a suitable mechanism to completely eliminate any harmful interference from 802.15.4w on 802.11ah.
 Additionally, 802.11ah may be used with higher transmit powers, further reducing any potential impairments from 802.15.4w on 802.11ah.